 A. Absolutely not!
 Although we specialise in it, we're by no means limited to it and so we also cover contemporary, high-fashion, avant-garde and alternative hair and makeup.

-We are based within Lipstick, Lashes & Locks on FRIDAYS and SATURDAYS only, and outwith those days are mobile, and can travel.
+We are based within Lipstick, Lashes & Locks on MONDAYS, FRIDAYS and SATURDAYS only, and outwith those days are mobile, and can travel.
 Please note cuts and colours are not available on mobile appointments.

 Lipstick, Lashes & Locks are at 67 Causewayside, Edinburgh EH9 1QF.